matthewyang1223/elb-log-analyzer/README.md

         'logstash-*':
           privileges: read
     ```
-- Enable anonymous access for elasticsearch in `/etc/elasticsearch/elasticsearch.yml`
+- ~~Enable anonymous access for elasticsearch in `/etc/elasticsearch/elasticsearch.yml`~~

     ```
+    # If use Kibana, this may cause some problems
     shield.authc:
       anonymous:
         roles: logstash_user  # the read-only role